 Contractors involved with the El Romero solar power project

 HEC Global is the general contractor for civil works and also the subcontractor for mechanical installation of the plant.

-Ingeteam, is supplying control, protection and measurement system for the solar plant's booster substation.
-The contractual scope includes provision of electrical engineering, cabinet supply, digital equipment as well as commissioning of the substation and the connection to different tele-control desks.
+Ingeteam is supplying control, protection and measurement systems for the solar plant’s booster substation.
+The contractual scope includes provision of electrical engineering, cabinet supply and digital equipment as well as commissioning of the substation and connection to different tele-control desks.

-Spanish manufacturer, STI Norland, is supplying half of the equipment for the solar project including fixed structures and solar and photo voltaic modules.
-The company will also undertake installation of 196MW of equipment including 9,714 units of STI-F5 fixed structures, 388560 JA Solar and Hareon PV modules and foundations execution.
+Spanish manufacturer STI Norland is supplying half of the equipment for the solar project including fixed structures along with solar and photo voltaic modules.
+The company will also undertake installation of 196MW of equipment, including 9,714 units of STI‐F5 fixed structures, 388560 JA Solar and Hareon PV modules and foundations execution.